jamcalli/Pulsarr/docs/docs/features/content-routing.md

 - Use higher priorities (90-100) for specific rules
 - Start with simple rules before adding complexity
 - Review logs if content isn't routing as expected
+- Test rules with dry runs before applying to production
+- Document your routing strategy for team collaboration

+## Troubleshooting

+**Rules not matching content:**
+- Verify the condition field matches available metadata (check TMDB/TVDB data)
+- Review genre spelling and casing (case-sensitive matching)
+- Check that content has the required metadata fields populated
+- Use logs to see which rules are evaluated and why they fail

+**Content routing to wrong instance:**
+- Review rule priorities - highest priority wins for same instance
+- Check for overlapping rules targeting different instances
+- Verify target instance is configured and online
+- Confirm quality profiles and root folders exist on target instance

+**Multiple instances receiving same content unexpectedly:**
+- This is expected behavior if multiple rules match and target different instances
+- Review all matching rules and their target instances
+- Use priority to control which settings apply when multiple rules target same instance

+**Anime not being detected:**
+- Verify anime database has been downloaded (first run may take time)
+- Check that content has external IDs (TVDB, TMDB, IMDb)
+- Review logs for anime detection results
+- Wait for weekly update if content is new (Sundays at 3 AM)

+**Router overrides not applying:**
+- Confirm the rule is actually matching (check logs)
+- Verify override values are valid for the target instance
+- Check that router rule has higher priority than conflicting rules
+- Ensure target instance supports the configured overrides

+## API Reference

+See the [Content Router API documentation](/docs/api/content-router) for managing routing rules programmatically.